garthheff/CTF-Writeups/TryHackMe/lightroom.md

 ```
 # Exploiting Findings

-Find some weakness in the filtering we remove -- to find it by-passes filter but we get an error,
+We find some weakness in the filtering we remove -- to find it by-passes filter but we get an syntax error,
 ```
 Please enter your username: ' or 1=1
 Error: unrecognized token: "' LIMIT 30"